billbergren/git-github/README.md

 # git-github
 testing new project on PC.
-Othere are on Mac
+Others are on Mac